 Linkages exist when one activity performed affects the cost or effectiveness of another activity.
 For example, double-entry of data increases error rates, which impacts the efficiency of every system downstream.
 Careful management of linkages is a powerful competitive advantage against rivals because they are difficult to perceive, according to the Harvard Business Review.

 By selecting the right technology solution, companies can create new linkages between activities to “coordinate their actions more closely with their buyers and suppliers,” the article states.
 For example, handheld computers and rugged tablets improve warehouse communication by providing wireless access and integration with WMS systems, eliminating the old standard for handwritten picking orders, shipping tickets, and inventory tallies.
 It also reduces the opportunity for human error.

-Utilizing logistics IT to create an intelligent supply chain is another means of defining your competitive advantage, writes Simon Kaye of GCI Magazine.
+Utilizing logistics IT to create an intelligent supply chain is another means of defining your competitive advantage, writes Simon Kaye.
 Information technologies like paperless processing and computerized tracking meet business requirements while creating a seamless integration.